Mathématique: Chapter 57

 “One step at a time,” he told himself, navigating the winding road up Cheyenne Mountain.

-An hour later, Ginn and Young stood in the Orbital Imaging Department, watching the team refine code, cross reference satellite imaging, discuss time-stamps, debate the likely altitude of a cloaked tel’tak, and slowly put together their best estimate of where Vala might have beamed Rush.
+An hour later, Ginn and Young stood in the Orbital Imaging Department, watching the team refine code, cross reference satellite imaging, discuss time-stamps, debate the likely altitude of a cloaked Tel’tak, and slowly put together their best estimate of where Vala might have dropped Rush.

 Young sympathized.